ec-jrc/jeolib-pyjeo/doc/3_reference.rst

 Create a JimVect data object
 =============================

 To create a new JimVect vector data object, use the constructor :py:meth:`JimVect`.
-A JimVect object is typically created by opening an existing vector dataset from file or as the result from a function or method, e.g., the method :py:meth:`~geometry._Geometry.extractOgr` in module :py:mod:`geometry` on a Jim object.
+A JimVect object is typically created by opening an existing vector dataset from file or as the result from a function or method, e.g., the method :py:meth:`~geometry._Geometry.extract` in module :py:mod:`geometry` on a Jim object.

 .. method:: JimVect(filename, **kwargs)